Information about Staff Editor Recruitment

 About the WJLS

 The Western Journal of Legal Studies is Western Law’s student run, online, open-access law review.
 The WJLS focuses on contributions to Canadian and international law that are novel, non-obvious, and useful.
 The Journal welcomes diverse and historically underrepresented perspectives.
-Though the Journal was started in 2012, it has already garnered 22,000 downloads.
+Though the Journal was started in 2012, it has already garnered 84,000 downloads.
 The WJLS was named the Student Legal Society’s Association of the Year 2013-2014.
+WJLS authors include undergraduate students, masters students, legal practitioners, and even judges such as The Honourable Luc Martineau of the Federal Court of Canada.

-The Western Journal of Legal Studies executive consists of the following positions: Editor-in-Chief (1), Deputy Editor-in-Chief (1), and Managing Editors (4-5).
+The Western Journal of Legal Studies executive consists of the following positions: Editor-in-Chief, Deputy Editor-in-Chief, and Managing Editors (5-6).
 Staff Editors are non-executive members of the Journal.
 The WJLS recruits Staff Editors in September based on the forecasted needs of the Journal for that academic year.

 How the Journal Works

-The WJLS typically publishes 2 issues per year at the end of each academic semester.
-2015 marks the first time the WJLS has published three issues in a year.
+The WJLS typically publishes two issues per year at the end of each academic semester.
+2015 marked the first time the WJLS has published three issues in a year.
 The Executive's goal for Staff Editors is to support the production of quality articles, provide a quality team experience, and develop substantive and technical editing skills.
-Your work will be widely received; the WJLS has achieved over 25,000 downloads since 2012.
+Your work will be widely received; the WJLS has achieved over 84,000 downloads since 2012.

 Staff Editor Perks